MobileUpLLC/FormView/README.md

 ## Documentation
 ### Valildation Behaviour
-Form validated at one of three specific times:
+The form can be validated under one or multiple conditions simultaneously, such as:
 * `onFieldValueChanged` - each field validated on it's value changed.
+* `onFieldFocus` - each field validated on focus gain.
 * `onFieldFocusLost` - each field validated on focus lost.
-* `never` - on call `proxy.validate()`.
+* `manual` - on call `proxy.validate()`.
 Default behaviour.
 First failed field is focused automatically.

 ### Error Hiding Behaviour
 Error for each field gets hidden at one of three specific times: